 People who are prone to keloid formation or hypertrophic scarring should not receive Belotero treatments.

 Your treating doctor will take a full medical history to ensure that Belotero treatments are right for you.

 Skill and experience play an important role in getting the best results.
 It’s recommended that you do some research prior to booking an appointment, to find the right provider.

 The following are tips to help you choose an experienced provider:

-- Choose a board-certified plastic surgeon or dermatologist.
+- Choose a board-certified plastic or facial plastic surgeon or dermatologist.

 - View before and after photos

 - Read online reviews about the provider

 The procedure begins with your doctor taking your medical history, including your allergies and any medications that you take.
 The doctor will also discuss with you the potential adverse effects of the procedure, and what to expect from treatment.

 Next, the treatment area is sterilized, and local anesthetic may be used to ensure a more comfortable experience.
 Most Belotero products already contain the local anesthetic numbing agent lidocaine.